huydd79/conjur-k8s-lab/README.md

   - Contact CyberArk local representative for following images and tools
     - conjur-appliance-Rls-12.7.tar.gz
     - conjur-cli-rhel-8.tzr.gz
-  - CyberArk software and related tools can be downloaded at https://cyberark-customers.force.com/mplace/s/#software
+  - CyberArk softwares and related tools can be downloaded at https://cyberark-customers.force.com/mplace/s/#software *The IP addresses in this document are using from current lab environment.
+Please replace the **172.16.100.109** by your actual **LAB IP**’s